-I am a postdoctoral research fellow in the Bidlack Laboratory at the Forsyth Institute in Cambridge, a Harvard-affiliated medical and dental nonprofit, and am a research associate in the department of Human Evolutionary Biology at Harvard University, where I received my PhD.
+I am a postdoctoral research fellow in Mineralized Tissue Biology at the Forsyth Institute in Cambridge, a Harvard-affiliated medical and dental nonprofit, and am a research associate in the department of Human Evolutionary Biology at Harvard University, where I received my PhD.
 I investigate mechanisms of tooth growth, and tools by which teeth can be turned into diagnostic indicators of environment, climate, and childhood exposure to pollutants in contemporary and ancient populations.

 My doctoral work in human evolutionary biology demonstrated how seasonal hydrological patterns can be inferred from fossil teeth associated with human ancestral remains in east Africa, 2–5 million years ago.
 This work combined diverse methods including synchrotron imaging, live animal experimentation, field work in northern Kenya, stable light isotope geochemistry, physiological modeling, and computation-based optimization routines.